Alex-Stoilov-Dev/Compilation-of-Projects/README.md

 Below you can find notes on each of the projects with an overview of the things the projects do.

 ---
 ### Data Reallocation with Arrays
-This project introduced me to working with arrays in C. It focused on transferring data from one array to another and manipulating arrays dynamically.
-I learned how to work with fixed-size arrays and handle basic operations such as copying and moving data.
-It helped me understand the importance of memory management and how array indexing works.
+This project introduced me to arrays and data management.
+I learned how to transfer and reallocate memory, gaining a solid foundation in array handling, loops, and dynamic resizing in C.

 ---

 ### Money Calculator
-This project taught me how to handle numerical calculations and conditional logic in C. The focus was on processing money-related operations (such as calculating totals, tax, or currency conversion).
-It was a good exercise in using loops, conditionals, and simple arithmetic operations to simulate real-life financial calculations.
+This was the largest project of the semester, where I integrated logic from later projects.
+The focus was on managing a larger codebase, handling input validation, and applying mathematical operations for automating money counting.
+It taught me how to combine different pieces of code effectively.

 ---

 ### Numbers to Words
-In this project, I learned how to manipulate numbers and translate them into their corresponding words in C. This taught me the importance of string handling and control flow (such as using `if-else` or `switch` statements).
-The challenge involved using arrays and conditions to break down numbers into their individual components and convert them into readable text.
+This project focused on converting numbers into readable text.
+It helped me improve my string manipulation skills and reinforced my understanding of control flow with conditional logic and loops.

 ---

 ### Odd and Even Numbers Reallocation
-This project involved separating odd and even numbers into different arrays.
-It was a simple exercise in looping through an array, checking conditions, and storing the results into separate arrays.
-This taught me how to work with conditional checks and how to create and manage multiple arrays in parallel to store categorized data.
+This project involved sorting odd and even numbers into separate arrays.
+It was a good exercise in looping, checking conditions, and managing multiple arrays in parallel for categorized data storage.

 ---

 ### Quadratic Equation Calculator
-In this project, I learned how to solve quadratic equations by calculating their discriminant and roots.
-It helped me understand more about mathematical functions, square roots, and conditionals for handling different cases (e.g., real and imaginary roots).
-I also learned about floating-point precision and how to handle both positive and negative roots.
+This project reinforced my mathematical thinking skills.
+It taught me how to implement complex mathematical concepts, such as finding complex roots of quadratic equations.
+This project helped me apply theoretical math to programming by translating formulas into code, and it gave me a deeper understanding of how to work with floating-point numbers and precision in C.

 ---

 ### Questions Array
-This project introduced me to arrays of strings and how to manage user input.
-I practiced using multi-dimensional arrays and learned how to store and retrieve strings.
-The project was focused on getting and displaying user input in the form of questions, which gave me experience with handling string data in C and working with simple user-driven interfaces.
+In this project, I worked with arrays of strings and learned how to manage user input.
+The goal was to store questions in an array and display them to the user.
+I learned about multi-dimensional arrays, string handling, and how to prompt users for input.
+It was a practical exercise in handling strings, arrays, and using loops to manage input/output efficiently.

----